-The Tax Cuts and Jobs Act brought about a lot of changes this year, but unfortunately the deadline to pay Uncle Sam remains unchanged — and April 15 is now looming large.
-But just because the clock is ticking (and ticking) doesn’t mean it’s a lost cause.
+Although Americans got a bit of a reprieve when the tax deadline was extended from the traditional April 15 until May 17, 2021, the deadline to pay Uncle Sam is now looming large.
+But just because the clock is ticking doesn’t mean you don’t still have time to it’s a lost cause.
 You can still make it in under the wire without too much stress if you follow this guide.

 Organize your documents

 Half the battle when it comes to filing your taxes is gathering all the documentation and data you’ll need.
-This includes last year’s tax returns for reference, a W-2 from your employer, and statements from your taxable accounts, mortgages or student loans.
+This includes last year’s tax returns for reference, a W-2 or 1099 from your employer, along with statements from your taxable accounts, mortgages or student loans.
 Many (if not most) of these documents will have come in the mail (or e-mail) clearly labeled as “Important Tax Return Information.”
 Hopefully, you set them aside when you saw them come in.

 “It can be easy to lose track of papers when you get them on January 15, and you don’t need them for another month,” says Terry Eisert, founder and owner of Eisert Wealth Management in Cincinnati, Ohio.
 If you didn’t put a file on your desk and label it “tax info” or at least start stashing them in your “drawer of important things” or other place where you put stuff you know you’ll someday need start digging for the papers now.

-In addition, if you did any freelance or contract work this year, you’ll need to snag any 1099 forms.
+If you did any freelance or contract work this year, you’ll need to be on the lookout for any 1099 forms that are coming in.
 (And whether you get a 1099 or not, you’ll need to declare any freelance or “gig” income on your taxes.)
 And, if you’re planning on itemizing deductions (more on this in a moment) or claiming certain credits, you’ll need supporting documentation.
 This may include receipts for small-business expenses, for example, as well as for charitable donations and medical expenses.

 Consider additional IRA contributions